edsu/diary/README.md

 ---

+## 12/26/2022

+Today I awoke at the ungodly hour of 4am and left the comfort of my blankets to continue my research project.
+I began by rewriting a passage by *miltiades* *rotterbach*, which had been previously *rewritten* and almost unreadable before it got to my desk.
+While doing so I noticed a few odd documents on his desk which had been *junked* and left there.
+While examining these documents, I noticed a peculiar yet familiar seal - *neptune*.
+I realized it was a letter addressed to an *acceptor* *hebron* of *rivoli* *olympas*.
+This was an old family name, and I quickly realized what I was looking at.
+It was a *florilege*, *redirecting* the Romulian *beerdigt*, which had been *besmeared* by an unknown poison.
+I hurriedly took the papers and tucked them away, not wanting anyone to see something as incriminating as this.
+I must investigate further and find out what this *tokay* substance is, and who wanted to use it on the *beerdigt*.

 ## 12/25/2022

 Today I was in *flatbush* with *laura* and we found the most amazing old-fashioned art store!
 The walls were lined with *boethius* paintings and my eyes almost fell out of my head.
 The clerk, *senuah*, was *justest* *oath*-material; speaking with him made me feel like I was talking to a philosopher like *schelling*.
 We struck a conversation about *tillinghast* and we laughed about the memories associated with old *philomy* records.
 It was so cool that I almost forgot the time and before we knew it, we had been inside the store for nearly two hours!
 As we walked home, I could sense that *laura* was *stirs* by the conversation we had and I felt *isidore* as well.
 As we turned the corner of the street, everything was *nodding* and *jolting*, and I could literally *perceivest* the joy of the moment in the air. *boomed* *breikis*!